 The Legal 500 and Venable LLP held a roundtable discussion with six GCs from a variety of industry sectors in Washington DC.
 Topics that were discussed included alternative fee arrangements, retention of in-house staff, budgetary pressures and relationships with law firms.
 The full transcript of the roundtable discussion is available to download here.
 If you have any comments on the topics discussed, please email email@example.com

 The Legal 500 is conducting its first global survey of how corporate counsel and law firms use The Legal 500.
 We would be grateful if you could spend 10 minutes answering the survey questions to aid us in improving our research and how we deliver it.
 Click here to give us your feedback.

-The Legal 500 Now available: The Legal 500 Historical Data – a new interactive service for law firms.
+Now available: The Legal 500 Historical Data – a new interactive service available exclusively to commercial partners.
 The site contains historical rankings from 2008-2013 from The Legal 500 United Kingdom, United States, Europe, Middle East & Africa, and Asia Pacific.
 Users are able to manipulate the raw data to produce and download reports including comparing and contrasting your firm with your peers and competitors, and customising data which can be used in pitch documents and RFPs.
 Visit www.legal500.com/historicaldata for more information.

 Editor's Selections from The Legal 500 United States...